wesley-trust/wesleytrust-com/_posts/2021-04-06-graph-api-ca-config.md

   - config
   - baseline
   - recommendations
-excerpt: "For Azure AD Conditional Access, I've put together a set of recommended baseline polices based on my experience and research..."
+excerpt: "I've designed a set of recommended baseline policies for Azure AD Conditional Access based on my experience and research..."
 ---
 Within GitHub, I've created the [GraphAPIConfig][GraphAPIConfig] repo, which contains a set of baseline recommended configurations for the Graph API. _This is set up as a template, so you can duplicate this and modify as appropriate.
 Please always grab the latest versions from GitHub._